ErfanRasti/arch-setup/docs/09_Shell_and_Terminal/1_shell_and_terminal.md

   I cannot tell that it is modern but it is what it is.

 - `gitbutler` - Git branch management tool, built from the ground up for modern workflows.
+- `superfile` - `superfile` is a modern terminal file manager crafted with a strong focus on user interface, functionality, and ease of use.
+After installation open it using `spf`.
+- `television` - A cross-platform, fast and extensible general purpose fuzzy finder for the terminal.

 **References:**

 - <https://github.com/ibraheemdev/modern-unix>